mesur-io/ntru-key-encapsulation/draft-fluhrer-crfg-ntru.md

 ## Polynomials

-NTRU is based on polynomials; these can be viewed as a vector of N small values (between 0 and Q-1, or alternatively between -Q2 and Q/2-1), where the values of both N and Q are specified by the parameter set.
+NTRU is based on polynomials; these can be viewed as a vector of N small values (either between 0 and Q-1, or sometimes either 0, 1 or -1), where the values of both N and Q are specified by the parameter set.
 In all parameter sets, Q is less than 65536, hence each small value fits within a 16 bit value.

-Each polynomial is an array of values a(n-1), a(n-2), ..., a(0), with the implicit polynomial being a(n-1)x^(n-1) + a(n-2)x^(n-2) + ... + a(0) (where x is an artificial variable that doesn't take a specific value).
+Each polynomial is an array of values a(n-1), a(n-2), ..., a(0), with the implicit polynomial being a(n-1)x^(n-1) + a(n-2)x^(n-2) + ... + a(2)x^2 + a(1)x + a(0) (where x is an artificial variable that doesn't take a specific value).
-When we multiply two polynomials, we compute the product of the two polynomials as normal (reducing each coefficient by the constant factor, either 3 or the value Q), and then we subtract multiples of x^n-1 until the result is a polynomial of degree n-1 or less
+When we multiply two polynomials, we compute the product of the two polynomials as normal (reducing each coefficient by the constant factor, either 3 or the value Q), and then we subtract multiples of x^n-1 until the result is a polynomial of degree n-1 or less.
-(or equivalently add the resulting coefficent to the term x^(i+n) to the coefficent to the term x^i modulo the constant factor, and then discard all terms x^n and above).
+An equivalent way of expressing this is to add the resulting coefficent to the term x^(i+n) to the coefficent to the term x^i (modulo the constant factor), and then discard all terms x^n and above.

 For most polynomials A = a(n-1)x^(n-1) + a(n-2)x^(n-2) + ... + a(0),
 there is a second polynomial B = b(n-1)x^(n-1) + b(n-2)x^(n-2) + ... + b(0), such that when we multiply A and B together